rust-lang/reference/src/attributes.md

 - `main` - indicates that this function should be passed to the entry point, rather than the function in the crate root named `main`.
-- `plugin_registrar` - mark this function as the registration point for [compiler plugins][plugin], such as loadable syntax extensions.
-- `start` - indicates that this function should be used as the entry point, overriding the "start" language item.
-See the "start" [language item](#language-items) for more details.
 - `test` - indicates that this function is a test function, to only be compiled in case of `--test`.
   - `ignore` - indicates that this test function is disabled.
 - `should_panic` - indicates that this test function should panic, inverting the success condition.
 - `cold` - The function is unlikely to be executed, so optimize it (and calls to it) differently.
-- `naked` - The function utilizes a custom ABI or custom inline ASM that requires epilogue and prologue to be skipped.

-## Static-only attributes

-- `thread_local` - on a `static mut`, this signals that the value of this static may change depending on the current thread.
-The exact consequences of this are implementation-defined.

 ## FFI attributes